lnbook/lnbook/CONTRIBUTING.md

 5. Edit `preface.asciidoc` and add your own name to the list of contributors under the Acknowledgment section.
 Use your name, or a GitHub username, or a pseudonym.
 6. Commit your change.
 Include a commit message describing the correction.
 7. Submit a pull request against the lnbook repository.
+8. We currently use one line per sentence to make reviewing of pull requests and diffs easier.
+Make sure to follow this style guide and **turn off auto formatting** of your editor.

 ## Contributing with an issue